 On December 30, 2020, the Company entered into a sales agreement with SVB Leerink acting as sales agent, pursuant to which the Company may, from time to time sell, through at-the-market ("ATM") on the NASDAQ such number of common shares as would have an aggregate offering price of up to US\$25.0 million (the ATM Offering).
 The Company plans to use the net proceeds of the ATM offering for general corporate purposes including, but not limited to working capital expenditures, research and development expenditures, and clinical trial expenditures.
-As of March 31, 2021, the Company has issued 1,398,357 common shares raising total gross proceeds of \$7.1 million to date.
-Costs associated with setting up the ATM are approximately \$0.5 million.
-The Company recorded the total costs associated with the offering as a reduction in share capital, net of gross proceeds.
+As of March 31, 2022, the Company has issued 3,146,957 common shares raising total gross proceeds of \$10.9 million to date.
+During the year ended March 31, 2022, the Company issued 1,748,600 common shares raising total gross proceeds of \$3.8 million to date.